brettv30/Honors-Senior-Research/README.md

 The script file is broken up into a total of 8 different sections.
 Each one indicating a different milestone in this class.

 # Libraries
-- Here's a list of all libraries that were used in this project.
 - moments, ggplot2, ggcorrplot, corrplot, ggrepel, Rmisc, amap, factoextra, cluster, gridExtra, party, partykit, ROCR, boot, randomForest, dplyr, plyr, caret, rpart.plot

 # Section 1: Exploratory Data Analysis